rydcormier/translate/cli/README.md

 Options:

     --help, -h          Print this help message.
-    --infile, -i FILE   Read source text from FILE.
+    --input, -i FILE    Read source text from FILE.
     --list, -l          List supported languages and corresponding codes.
-    --outfile, -o FILE  Write target text to FILE.
+    --output, -o FILE   Write target text to FILE.
-    --src, -s LANG      Language code of source text.
+    --source, -s LANG   Language code of source text.
-    --targ, -t LANG     Language code of the target text.
+    --target, -t LANG   Language code of the target text.

 Options
 =======

-The language of the source text (-s | --src) and the language of the target text (-t | --targ) are required.
-If no input file (-i | --infile) is given, the source text is assumed to be everything after the options from standard input.
-If no output file (-o | --ofile) is given, the target text is written to standard output.
+The target language for the given text (-t | --target) is required.
+The source language (-s | --source) is optional; the translator will try to determine the language of the source if none is given.
+The source text is read from standard input unless a file is passed to the (-i | --input ) parameter.
+The translated target text is written to standard output, unless another output is assigned using the (-o | --output) flag.

 Exit Status